silviyahristova/handyfix/README.md

 <img src="assets/images/docs/footer-mobile.jpg" width=300px>
 </details>

 * The footer appears on all pages and is fully responsive.
 It contains the logo and the brand name.
-It has a contact information such as phone number, email and where the business is operating with easy to understand icons.
+It has a contact information such as phone number, email and where the business is operating with easy-to-understand icons.
 Also has navigation links for better user experience.
 The footer contains links to social media pages, all of which open in a separate tab and a copyright statement for the website.

 ### **Buttons and Links**